GroupEat/groupeat-api/workbench/groupeat/documentation/src/resources/api-docs-introduction.md

 All of the paths below must be prefixed by {{ app.url }}/{{ api::prefix }} to have the full and correct URL.

-### About PUT, PATCH and DELETE requests
+### Sending requests with the Postman Chrome extension

-Because of some PHP limitations, sending data with a PUT, PATCH or DELETE request through the usual `form-data` parameter is impossible.
-Instead, the data should be sent through the `x-www-form-urlencoded`.
-This is mainly relevant for getting the Postman Chrome extension to work properly.
+For POST, PUT and PATCH requests, the API expects to receive data through the request body, usually in JSON format.
+Thus, when creating a request with the Postman Chrome extension, the `raw` mode should be used instead of the `form-data` and `x-www-form-urlencoded` modes.

 ### Passing data through the URL